RishabhRD/rs-stl/README.md

 ```

 RandomAccessRange mandates `Position` type to be `Ord` as well as supports
 function to iterate n steps forward or backward.
+RandomAccessRange mandates
+the distance algorithm should work in O(1).

 ```rust
 pub trait RandomAccessRange: BidirectionalRange<Position: Regular + Ord>